 Further research indicated a really nice line of interfaces being built by Johnny, G3LIV.
 He offers several models to suit various needs and none seem to include a sound card, which would eliminate the possibility of unwanted noise being introduced ... but before making a decision, I made one final attempt at finding a cheaper solution.

 An E-Bay search for an FTDI USB serial port adapter brought up several offerings worldwide, with the majority being in the far east.
 I found one promising looking low-volume dealer in China, that not only offered the device for $11.99 with free-shipping, but also had a 100% feedback rating and no complaints, ever!
 What the heck.
 It was the right chipset, assuming it wasn't counterfeit, the price was right and the dealer looked to be doing his best to offer a good product ...
 I placed the order and three weeks later the adapter arrived.
+[October 2021 - I see that this dealer is no longer active but here are a few adapters that are the same, also using the correct chipset and including the disc with drivers, saving you having to search for drivers online.
+The prices have increased a bit in the past 5 years as well!]

 The adapter was well packaged and included a small CD containing the necessary USB drivers for several different operating systems, including my newer laptop's Windows 7.